 Attitude this Year!

-Instead of making resolutions, we’re kicking off the New Year by sharing lessons in gratitude.
-Inspired by our Career Enrichment classes where they discussed the power, purpose, and perspective of gratitude.
+Instead of making resolutions, we kicked off the New Year, sharing lessons in gratitude inspired by our Career Enrichment classes.
+They discussed the power, purpose, and perspective of gratitude.

 “Sometimes, it’s hard to show gratitude, and we need reminders of how to keep perspective, stay positive, and appreciate what we have,” said Mrs. Hollingworth.
 “Heading into the holidays, I had an opportunity to introduce my students to articles that outlined the proven benefits of gratitude.
 We discussed the concept of being thankful and incorporated the idea of expressing gratitude into lesson plans through a series of journal prompts.”